antoniohof/masterpdoc/content/blog/2021-05-03-project-description-v2.md

 An anti anatomical approach.

-\_\_\_\_\_\_\_\_ is an installation

-Interwine bodies.
+Interwine bodies

+To show Close Ups.
+To enhance emotion with close ups

+To frame real people as protagonists.

-To sew bodies.
+To sew bodies together

 \------

-Dissection of bodies as Memory containing parts.
+Affecive dissection of bodies as Memory containing parts.

 All knowledge is corporeal.
 As a testimonial conception of truth and has an immediate and intense relation with the facts.

 As a completely opposition to the "Bodies: An Exhibition".

-MARKS ( marcas) no corpo
+Explore body marks.
+Birth marks.

-Purely anathomical and scientific view of body.
+Against a purely anathomical and scientific view of body.

 What bodies contain?
 Are made of?
-Not anatomically.
-Not scientific.

 Metaphorically dissectation.

-00000
+\----

 crying screens.

-blur

-cant see yourself so well

-we are all in constant drowning.
+we are all in constant drowning

+blurry parts

+to show people in different perspectives, activating new modes of viewing of oneself.

 "water mirror with memory"